skitsanos/foxx-builder/README.md

 ### Proxying requests on Netlify

 #### netlify.toml example configuration

-In case you are using Netlify, here is an example of how to proxy your URL API calls to ArangoDB Microservices.
+If you are using Netlify, here is an example of how to proxy your URL API calls to ArangoDB Microservices.

 ```toml
 [build]